vivshaw/zettel/pages/The Effective Manager.md

 	- delegate a _settled, routine_ responsibility. you don't know how new responsibilities should be properly done, so how could you delegate them?
 	- won't this overload the IC who ends up with a new task, who was already full? yes, absolutely- *so they should drop some existing tasks to make room*. let them "delegate to the floor" what they need to in order to make room. taking on new responsibilities will end up deprioritizing others, and that's just life.
 	- don't delegate your primary responsibilities. delegate the side work.
-	- don't think about yourself. don't delegate the stuff you don't like, don't need, etc. your directs will realize you're just pushing work ont hem that you don't want, and they'll say "no" or not do it! this is the "push model" of delegation. don't do it.
+	- don't think about yourself. don't delegate the stuff you don't like, don't need, etc. your directs will realize you're just pushing work on them that you don't want, and they'll say "no" or not do it! this is the "push model" of delegation. don't do it.
 	- delegate work that fits the direct: what they **want to do**, **like to do**, **need for growth**, and **are good at**. this is the "pull model" of delegation.
 	- don't judge by whether "I could do it quicker/better". you can't do everything, and it's not your job to. your job is to enable others to do it! so, ask instead: "can my direct do it at the level I did when I first started?" you were good enough back then, so if they can do it at that level, they're also good enough.
 	- not every thing that comes to "us" is coming to us personally. much of it is to "our role" or "our office". and it's our job to figure out what and delegate accordingly.